Overview

 ❗️Before writing the solution code and setting up the autograder, you should have written the exercise directions and built the starting and ending worlds for Karel.

 We will review each of the following items below to learn more about creating fun and basic Karel autograders.
-The last item, JavaScript General Autograder, is a more advanced feature, and will require intermediate understanding of JavaScript in order to further customize autograders.
+The first item, Custom Autograder, is a more advanced feature, and will require intermediate understanding of JavaScript in order to further customize autograders.
 You are encouraged to preview CodeHS Karel activities that have the JavaScript General Autograder enabled to learn more.

 Ensures that the commands follow a specific style guide.
 Could check for things like proper spacing.